 Group therapy is another integral part of addiction treatment.
-The collaborative effort between clients provide priceless feedback and the variety perspectives elevates each person’s progress.
+The collaborative effort between patients provide priceless feedback and the variety perspectives elevates each person’s progress.
 Group therapy allows individuals to benefit from the collective experiences of group members.

 Some people arrive at treatment weary of others, especially if the other person does not share the same background.
-It is common for people to more readily take advice from fellow clients who are in the same position as themselves over professionals.
+It is common for people to more readily take advice from fellow peers who are in the same position as themselves over professionals.
 In cases such as this, the individual may get more from group therapy than individual therapy sessions.
 Group members encourage each other toward healthy behavior and help each other see situations more clearly.

 For instance, a person may have a boyfriend or girlfriend who still uses.
 While our expert therapists suggest it may be beneficial to cut ties in order to stay sober, the individual may dismiss such comments.
 However, the individual is far more likely to listen and register that the relationship is toxic when the suggestion is coming from a group of peers who have had similar experiences and may have suffered greatly as a consequence of such a significant other.

 Group therapy provides a platform through which each group member can help change others’ lives for the better, while simultaneously his or her own life is elevated.
-The treatment benefits that fellow clients provide each other is one of the most commonly used and successful tools used in recovery programs.
+The treatment benefits that fellow peers provide each other is one of the most commonly used and successful tools used in recovery programs.